 A Recognised Practising credential is granted in languages in which NAATI is unable to deliver testing on a regular basis.
 A practitioner who holds a Recognised Practising credential has satisfied the minimum training requirements stipulated by NAATI and has recent and regular experience as a translator and/or interpreter.

-Recognised Practising credentials do not have equal status with Certification, nor do they stipulate a specific level of transfer competency.
-This is because NAATI has not had the opportunity to test your translating or interpreting skills.
+Recognised Practising credentials do not have equal status with certification, nor do they stipulate a specific level of transfer competency.

-Potential translators or interpreters need to prove to NAATI that they have obtained the basic experience and ability that a Recognised Practising credential demonstrates.
+Potential translators or interpreters need to prove they have obtained the basic experience and ability that a Recognised Practising credential demonstrates.

 This is done through providing specific proof of:

-- Work experience as a translator or interpreter
+- Relevant work experience as a Deaf interpreter

-If you are awarded a Recognised Practising credential, you will have met all of the prerequisites to sit a Certified Provisional Interpreter or Certified Translator test (should NAATI decide to provide this for your language).
-You will automatically be notified if testing is scheduled.
+If you are awarded a Recognised Practising credential, you have met all of the prerequisites to sit a Certified Provisional Interpreter or Certified Translator test.

-No. You cannot claim CCL points if you are awarded Recognised Practising Translator or Recognised Practising Interpreter.
+Please note: you cannot claim CCL points if you are awarded a Recognised Practising credential.